pipelinecd/pipeline/Why-a-new-CI-tool.md

   * With new versions of plugins
   * With new versions of external tools
   * With new configurations of external tools
-* Have scriptable job configurations to minimize the use of plugins
+* Have scriptable job configurations in the domain specific language
 * Have plugins that really provide special functionality
 * Distributed (in-house and/or in the cloud)
 * Lightweight